Volunteer Opportunities

 Thank you for considering this opportunity!

 FAMILY LITERACY AND MATH Volunteers are needed to help run fun hands-on activity stations at our Family Literacy and Math Events for JK-Grade 3 children and their families!
 It is a 2.5-hour commitment.
 You can pick just one event to volunteer at or join us for multiple events.
-Please let Terri know what works best for you!
+Please let Tracey know what works best for you!

 We will require 12 – 14 volunteers to attend each of these events to assist with setup, facilitate an activity station and assist with cleanup.